Treatment for Psychosis

-Holistic Psychiatry, Ketamine Treatments and TMS in Golden and Greenwood Village, CO
+Holistic Psychiatry, Ketamine Treatments and TMS located in Golden and Denver, CO and serving the Greater Colorado Area via telehealth

 “The signs of catastrophe seem mild—a feeling of being out of place, the impression of hearing voices, the sense that something has entered the body… Some process seems to be altering the self…People are no longer safe.
 But the rest of humanity seems oblivious.” ― Christopher Bollas